kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 #### Dual-Stack Support

-The decision of whether to assign only IPv4, only IPv6, or both depends on the CIDRs configured in a `ClusterCIDR` object.
-As described [above](#expected-behavior), the controller creates an ordered list of `ClusterCIDR` resources which apply to a given `Node` and allocates from the first matching `ClusterCIDR` with CIDRs available.
+The decision of whether to assign only IPv4, only IPv6, or both depends on the CIDRs configured in a `NodeIPAMConfig` object.
+As described [above](#expected-behavior), the controller creates an ordered list of `NodeIPAMConfig` resources which apply to a given `Node` and allocates from the first matching `NodeIPAMConfig` with CIDRs available.

 The controller makes no guarantees that all Nodes are single-stack or that all Nodes are dual-stack.
 This is to specifically allow users to upgrade existing